najibghadri/redux-dunk/README.md

         Effects.setUpKeyboardListeners,
     ];
 ````
 With dunk you can express business logic by composing effects together.
-You don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops, since you can directly chain or sequence effects using composer or effect API (see below).
+You don't have to bloat your code with unnecessary effect -> action -> reducer -> effect loops, since you can directly chain or sequence effects using composer or effect API.

 ## How effects are run with the redux store?